Elias Díaz Player Props: Rockies vs. Brewers

-Elias Diaz -- with an on-base percentage of .325 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Freddy Peralta on the mound, on May 2 at 8:40 PM ET.
+Elias Diaz -- hitting .324 with two doubles, a home run, three walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Eric Lauer on the hill, on May 3 at 8:40 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his last game against the Diamondbacks.
+In his most recent game, he hit a home run while going 2-for-4 against the Brewers.

 Elias Díaz Game Info & Props vs. the Brewers